 Estate planning is a crucial component of preparing for your future.
-These legal documents address every aspect of your end-of-life requests, including your will, power of attorney, living will, and healthcare proxy.
+These legal documents address every aspect of your end-of-life requests, including your will, power of attorney, living will, trusts, probate avoidance, Medicaid asset protection, estate tax planning, and healthcare proxy.
 Without one, your loved ones may not handle your affairs according to your wishes.

 To ensure that your estate plan includes every necessary detail of your end-of-life goals, you should hire a skilled, competent estate-planning attorney to walk you through the process.
 However, not every trust and estate attorney has the same training and experience—and choosing the wrong one could be costly.